 - adding in your final details like page numbering, running heads + footers, links, and cross-referencing, and some typesetting tricks to make your pages more polished than my daughter's pink toes I painted last night

-- exporting your final file for particular e-reader devices (and my recommendation to keep it simple)
+- all about ebook formats + exporting your final file for different e-reader devices (and my recommendation to keep it simple)

 - and all of these tools + principles will be taught on a real ebook template – 20 pages of InDesign goodness that you can swipe at the end of the class to jump start your own design!